okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/javascript/nutrition.md

-This guide explains how to sign in to a single page applicatin (SPA) with the embedded Okta Sign-In Widget using JavaScript.
+This guide explains how to sign in to a single page application (SPA) with the embedded Okta Sign-In Widget using JavaScript.
 It also provides other sign-in use case options and implementation considerations.

 ---